 | ||6.3-megapixel CMOS sensor, 3,072 x 2,048 pixel images|

 | ||ISO of 100, 200, 400, 800, 1600|

 | ||Photo-centric design touch Shutter button in Play mode and camera returns to Record mode.|

 |*||Compatible with all Canon EOS system lenses and accessories, focal length multiplier of 1.6, plus the new EF-S digital-only lens.|

 NOTE: This is a full review of the new Canon digital SLR, the Digital Rebel (Canon EOS-300D), but is based on a late-model prototype camera.
 Image quality may change between this version and final production models, but Canon felt good enough about the state of readiness of this prototype to allow me to share photos from it with my readers.
 I've therefore shot a full set of my normal test photos, and have also posted an extensive collection of "gallery" pictures shot by my son Chris and our News Editor Mike Tomkins.
 Enjoy!

-SPECIAL REPORT - Check out News Editor Mike Tomkins' special "Shooter's Report" on the Canon Digital Rebel!
+SPECIAL REPORT - Check out News Editor Mike Tomkins' special "Field Test" on the Canon Digital Rebel!